blockfrost/blockfrost-crystal/README.md

 ```

 Every endpoint of the [Blockfrost API](https://docs.blockfrost.io/) is covered
 by this library.
-It's too much to cover them all here, but below are a few
+It's too much to list them all here, but below are a few
-examples of its usage.
+examples of their usage.

 ### Single resources